 Briefly spin the tube and remove residual liquid that may have collected at the bottom of the well.
 Let the beads dry for 2 min, then resuspend in 22 µL of 10 mM Tris pH 8 or resuspension buffer from the Nf kit.
 Incubate for 2 min, then magnetize the sample until the solution appears clear.

-Add 6 µL of 3 M NaOAc pH 5.2 to a new tube.
+Add 6 µL of 3 M NaOAc pH 5.2 or ‘Adapter Depletion Solution’ from the Nf kit (Table of Materials) to a new tube.
 Transfer 20 µL of the supernatant from the previous step to this new tube and mix by pipetting.
 Add 40 µL of magnetic beads and 60 µL of 100% isopropanol and mix well by pipetting.
 Incubate for 5 min.

 Magnetize the sample until the solution appears clear, then remove and discard the supernatant.